edwin3663/pcie-ltssm-clarity-companion/states/Polling.Configuration.md

 - If required, the Transmitter's **Polling.Compliance sequence setting** is updated as described in Section: § 4.2.7.2.2

 - The Transmitter sends **TS2 Ordered Sets** on all lanes that detected a receiver during the `Detect` state.
+Each TS2 must

-  - The `Link` and `Lane` fields must be set to `PAD`.
+  - Set the `Link` and `Lane` fields to `PAD`.

-  - The `Data Rate Identifier` field must advertise all data rates the Port supports between 2.5 GT/s and 32.0 GT/s, including those it does not intend to use.
+  - Use the `Data Rate Identifier` Symbol to advertise all supported data rates between 2.5 GT/s and 32.0 GT/s, even if some are not intended for use.

-  - Data rates above 32.0 GT/s must not be advertised in this substate.
+Note: Ports are **not permitted** to advertise speeds greater than 32.0 GT/s in this state.

 ---